Nine Months: Box office

-The movie premiered with strong interest and entered the box office rankings at number three.
-It trailed behind two other popular films, Apollo 13 and Under Siege 2: Dark Territory.
-During its first weekend in theaters, it earned $12.5 million USD.
-Despite the competitive environment, the film attracted a significant audience.
-Following its initial release, Nine Months continued to perform well and ultimately grossed a total of US$138.5 million worldwide.
-This success indicates that the movie resonated with viewers and maintained interest over time.
-Its impressive earnings reflect its popularity among moviegoers during its theatrical run.
+The movie debuted at number 3 at the box office, behind Apollo 13 and Under Siege 2: Dark Territory, with $12.5 million in its opening weekend.
+Nine Months went on to gross $138.5 million worldwide.

 Critical response

-On film aggregate Rotten Tomatoes, the film holds an approval rating of 26%, based on 34 reviews, with an average rating of 4.8/10.
-The site's critics consensus states: "Nine Months finds writer-director Chris Columbus playing to his worst comedic instincts -- and relying far too heavily on the trademark tics of his miscast leading man."
-On Metacritic, the film has a weighted average score of 47 out of 100, based on 23 critics, indicating "mixed or average reviews".
+Metacritic, which uses a weighted average, assigned the a score of 47 out of 100, based on 23 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade "A−" on scale of A+ to F.

 Roger Ebert of the Chicago Sun-Times gave the film two stars out of four, saying: "Nine Months is one of those movies where the outcome is abundantly clear to everyone but the hero, who remains in the hapless position of playing dumb because, if he didn't, there wouldn't be a plot."
 His review, and that of Gene Siskel, referenced Grant's then-recent arrest for receiving oral sex from Estella Marie Thompson.
 Roger's said "the film's box-office performance will be closely analyzed for clues about whether Grant's career will be affected by the recent scandal.
 My guess is that the film, left to itself, would have performed only moderately at the box office, so if it does any better than that, the scandal can only have helped."
 Gene Siskel's, in the Chicago Tribune, said that "frankly [Grant's] arrest for consorting with a hooker does limit our enjoyment of this fear-of-commitment comedy.
 We watch Grant, searching his face for clues to his behavior, instead of buying into his character.
 What if he hadn't been arrested?
 Nine Months would still turn up lame because of its obvious plotting and the constantly irritating presence of Tom Arnold as a much-too-cheerful neighbor."
 He also remarked that Grant's "halting, blinking, stammering manner, which seemed so appealing in Four Weddings and a Funeral, comes across as mannered here.
 Obviously, we are going to have trouble for a while accepting him as an innocent.
 A better fit is his next role, in An Awfully Big Adventure, in which he plays a theatrical director with a controlling mean streak."